zqTheDesigner/obsidian-vault/Machine Learning/ML Concepts/Model-based Learning.md

 Related to [[Instance-based Learning]]

+> Model based learning search for an optimal value for the [[Model Parameters]] such that the model will generalize well to new instances

 - The system uses a model
 - Build (train) a model - It learns when the model is trained with data (predictors, examples)
 - The model performance is evaluated